 North Cascades Scenic Highway — Loop off the Loop

-As the North Cascades Scenic Byway loops between massive peaks and along lakes colored turquoise by glacial silt, you’ll see why these mountains are called “the American Alps.”
-Many argue that the North Cascades Highway is the most scenic in Washington State.
+This loop winds between massive peaks and along lakes colored turquoise by glacial silt.
 The route passes through Whatcom County at its northern point, with stunning views of Diablo Lake, Ross Lake, and hundreds of rugged peaks.

 Black Sheep

-This downtown bar is known for its tacos made with fresh, hand-pressed tortillas and its solid selection of margaritas, palomas, and agave spirits.
+Dig into tacos made with hand-pressed tortillas paired with a refreshing margarita.
 Whether you’re looking for juicy carnitas or vegetarian-friendly options, this spot has you covered.

 Boomers Drive-In

-This casual drive-up and dine-in burger joint — complete with car hop service — has been serving Bellingham families since 1989.
-Known for its extensive burger menu, waffle fries, and hard ice cream milkshakes, Boomers invites visitors to step back in time.
+This casual burger joint—complete with car hop service—has been serving Bellingham since 1989.
+Step back in time for burgers, waffle fries, and hard ice cream milkshakes.

 Brandywine Kitchen